RebeccaLSmith/MICD/README.md

 * [Kyle Jones](https://www.linkedin.com/in/kyle-t-jones/) Architecture, Documentation

-In this project you will be connecting a Raspberry Pi to an Elgato Stream Deck.
+In this project, you will be connecting a Raspberry Pi to an Elgato Stream Deck.
 The project is deployed in the AWS Cloud using the AWS Cloud Development Kit (AWS CDK).
-The Elgato Stream Deck is utilized to send messages to AWS IoT Core over MQTT using a Raspberry Pi, an AWS Amplify web application is deployed, data is stored in Amazon DynamoDB, and text message are sent to an end user via Amazon SNS.
+The Elgato Stream Deck is utilized to send messages to AWS IoT Core over MQTT using a Raspberry Pi, an AWS Amplify web application is deployed, data is stored in Amazon DynamoDB, and text messages are sent to an end user via Amazon SNS.

 ### Architecture